All Episodes

 He was honorable.

-So we're dealing now with the era of McCain, the era of moderates and country club blue blood Republicans.
+So we're dealing now with the era of McCain, the era of moderates and country club blue-blood Republicans.

-What is this business McCain only wants to run on policies?
+McCain only wants to run on policies.

 He wants to have serious debate on the major issues.